The writers at Griboedov's

 It is a natural conclusion that behind Boz'n George, the male pseudonym for the female writer Natasha Lukinisha Nepremenova in the novel, we suppose a parody of the French writer Amandine Dupin (1804-1876) who used the pseudonym Georges Sand.
 Sand was a 19th-century feminist, who had a relation of nine years with the composer Frédéric Chopin (1810-1849).
 She wrote novels inspired by socialism and was politically active, by being a member of the Temporary Government in 1848, in the build-up to the Second Republic in France.

-According to Elena Sergeevna however, Bulgakov integrated some more writers in his description of the Boz'n George character.
-Like, for instance, the playwright Sofya Aleksandrovna Apraksina-Lavrinaitis, who also used a male pseudonym.
-She was known as Sergei Miyatezhny.
+However, according to Elena Sergeevna, Bulgakov's third wife, he would have integrated some more writers in his description of the Boz'n George character.
+Like, for instance, the playwright Sofya Aleksandrovna Apraksina-Lavrinaitis (1885-?), who used the male pseudonym Сергей Мятежный [Sergey Myatezhny] or Sergey the Rebel.
 She knew Bulgakov and presented him, in 1939, a libretto for the Bolshoy Theatre.
-Another source of inspiration for Boz'n George was Larissa Mikhailovna Reisner (1895-1926), writer and participant to the civil war during which she was actively involved on ships of the Red Fleet.

 The scenarist Glukharev